Navy SEAL Demoted In Rank For Taking Photo With Corpse Of ISIS Fighter

 Congratulations to Navy Seal Eddie Gallagher, his wonderful wife Andrea, and his entire family.
 You have been through much together.
 Glad I could help!— Donald J. Trump (@realDonaldTrump) July 3, 2019

-A response shortly appeared on the Gallaghers' website devoted to the case: "Thank you Mr. President @realdonaldtrump for all you have done for our family."
+A response shortly afterward appeared on the Gallaghers' website devoted to the case: "Thank you Mr. President @realdonaldtrump for all you have done for our family."
 It included a screenshot of the president's message and featured the hashtag #TRUMP2020.

-Soon afterward, Edward and Andrea Gallagher were seen entering a San Diego courtroom where his sentence would be decided.
+Soon afterward, Gallagher and his wife, Andrea Gallagher, were seen entering a San Diego courtroom where his sentence would be decided.

-Trump showed an interest in the case earlier this year when he posted a tweet saying that Gallagher would be released from restrictive custody "in honor of his past service to our Country."
+Trump showed an interest in the case earlier this year when he posted a tweet saying that Gallagher would be released from restrictive custody "In honor of his past service to our Country."

 The most serious charge in the case centered on a 17-year-old ISIS fighter who had been wounded and died in U.S. custody.
-Fellow SEALs testified that Gallagher had stabbed the prisoner in the neck — but one of those witnesses drastically changed his story at trial, shocking the courtroom by saying that was he, not Gallagher, actually killed the prisoner.
+Fellow SEALs testified that Gallagher stabbed the prisoner in the neck — but one of those witnesses drastically changed his story at trial, shocking the courtroom by saying that he, not Gallagher, actually killed the prisoner.

 Special Warfare Operator 1st Class Corey Scott told the court that he had blocked the prisoner's breathing tube and killed him as an act of mercy after Gallagher stabbed him.

 Gallagher, a sniper and medic, had also been accused of shooting unarmed Iraqi civilians, including an elderly man and a school-age girl in Mosul.
-He was acquitted on those charges, as well.
+He was acquitted on those charges as well.

 Prosecutors had urged the jury to convict Gallagher based in part on text messages he sent about the dead ISIS fighter, along with a photo of the corpse.
 In one message, he said, "Good story behind this.
 Got him with my hunting knife."